samlarby/Milestone-Project-1/README.md

 * __Hero Image__
     * The hero image will be visible on the home page, it is there to make the page visibly appealing and inticing.
-    * Over the hero image will be the gyms moto and also a sign up link which will take customers to the membership page.
+    * Over the hero image will be the gyms moto and also a link which will take customers to the gallery page.

 ![Hero image](documentation/hero-image-mock-up.jpg)